jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 			2. Insert
 		5. Update should be considerably faster than render (which realistically doesn't need to happen that often)
     - Candidates
-		- Modified RangeTree (Diamond Types uses this)
+		- B-Tree (Diamond Types uses this)
 			- Node location is **not** local (worst case $O(\log n)$ indirections)
 			- Insert time for integrate
 				1. Find right position: $O(\log n)$ amortized
 					1. Finding parent is $O(\log n)$ amortized
 					2. Overall is $O(\log(n \log n))$ amortized
 				3. Insert: $O(\log n)$ (need to recount up the tree)
-			- Note: avoids the rebalancing step
+			- Note: has pretty good cache locality because you can read entire lines of nodes into memory
+			- Requires indexing by character position which is not ideal
 		- SplayTree
 			- Node location is **not** local (average case $O(\log n)$ levels of indirection and potentially $O(n)$ worst case)
 			- Insert time for integrate